-Pupil conduct standards and consequences for Upland Junior High School are specifically described in this Comprehensive Schools Safety Plan.
+Pupil conduct standards and consequences from Hillside High School are specifically described in this Comprehensive Schools Safety Plan.
 Pupils may be suspended, transferred to another school, or recommended for expulsion for certain acts.
-For specific student violations, a mandatory expulsion recommendation shall be submitted by the administration.
+For specific student violations, a mandatory expulsion or stipulated expulsion recommendation shall be submitted by the administration.

 Site administrators contribute to a positive school climate, promote positive pupil behavior, and help reduce inappropriate conduct.
 The principal/designee uses available district and other appropriate records to inform teachers of each pupil identified under E.C.
-49079.
+49079

-Upland Junior High School employees comply with all legal mandates, regulations, and reporting requirements for all instances of suspected child abuse.
-All staff members complete the mandated reporter training protocols annually.
+Hillside High School employees comply with all legal mandates, regulations, and reporting requirements for all instances of suspected child abuse.